ecoruh/hdc/README.md

 - [HDC Requirements](http://68-kb.blogspot.com.au/2017/04/home-data-centre-hdc.html)
 - [HDC Technology Stack](http://68-kb.blogspot.com.au/2017/04/hdc-technology-stack.html)

-### Latest News

-> This project uses an AWS Elastic Beanstalk environment.
-EBS worked well, but it was expensive.
-Most of the cost was incurred by the EC2 instance.
-Things got worse when in the middle of development Australian Government imposed GST for non-business users like me.
-It costed me around 40 AUD per month.
-Therefore I decided to abondon HDC project and port it to serverless arcitecture which I hope will cost much less.
-The new project is code named `wombat` and under development.
+# HDC Technology Stack

+HDC uses an AWS Elastic Beanstalk (EBS) environment.
+EBS provides a seamless environment to deploy and manage your app.

+> EBS is great and the HDC app I shared in this repository is a fully functioning version, so you can go ahead and adopt it in your EBS environment.
+But beware of the costs.
+EBS is probably an overkill for a simple app like HDC, which has a very low hit rate.
+HDC would cost around $30 (45 AUD) a month even with the leanest EC2 option.
+You may want to consider using technologies with much lower cost, such as serverless (AWS Lambda).

 ## Best practices